Edgeworthia chrysantha, paperbush: planting and care

 • If necessary, add gravel to bottom of hole to ensure good drainage

-• Mulch with dry leaves or plant small perennials to protect base and reduce watering: it likes roots kept cool during summer
+• Mulch with dry leaves or plant small perennials to protect base and reduce watering: it likes its roots kept cool during summer

 In a pot

-Paperbush (photo nekonomania)
+Paper bush (photo nekonomania)

 Maintenance, pruning and care

-Once well established, the Paper bush requires little care.
+Once well established, Paperbush requires little care.

-When and how to prune an edgeworthia
+When and how to prune an edgeworthia?

-Edgworthia chrysantha has no natural enemies.
-It is largely unaffected by most diseases and by insect or parasitic attacks.
-If foliage yellows, add heather soil as this indicates soil is probably too calcareous for this acidophilous bush.
+L’Edgworthia chrysantha has no known enemies.
+It is unaffected by most diseases and by attacks from insects or parasitic organisms.
+If foliage yellows, add heather soil as sign that soil is probably too calcareous for this acidophilous bush.

 Propagating Edgworthia